With high probability

 In mathematics, an event that occurs with high probability (often shortened to w.h.p. or WHP) is one whose probability depends on a certain number n and goes to 1 as n goes to infinity, i.e. the probability of the event occurring can be made as close to 1 as desired by making n big enough.

 Applications

-The term WHP is especially used in computer science, in the analysis of probabilistic algorithms.
+The term WHP is especially common in computer science, in the analysis of probabilistic algorithms.
 For example, consider a certain probabilistic algorithm on a graph with n nodes.
 If the probability that the algorithm returns the correct answer is $1-1/n$, then when the number of nodes is very large, the algorithm is correct with a probability that is very near 1.
 This fact is expressed shortly by saying that the algorithm is correct WHP.

 Some examples where this term is used are: